 Food and Art on Granville Island

-One of my absolutely favourite spots in the city, Granville Island is home to a fantastic covered Public Market with loads of fresh BC produce and food stalls where you can grab lunch.
+One of my absolute favorite spots in the city, Granville Island is home to a fantastic covered Public Market with loads of fresh BC produce and food stalls where you can grab lunch.

-If it’s a beautiful day during summer in Vancouver then I sit at one of the seats on the wharf outside to eat lunch and watch the street performers, or if it’s a drizzly day then upstairs in the food court is a cosy spot to admire the beauty of the rain drenched harbour.
+If it’s a beautiful day during summer in Vancouver then I sit at one of the seats on the wharf outside to eat lunch and watch the street performers, or if it’s a drizzly day then upstairs in the food court is a cozy spot to admire the beauty of the rain-drenched harbor.

 There are also numerous art galleries and interesting shops to browse once you are done with eating, and if you want to get your hands on some original BC and First Nations Art then Granville Island is the perfect place to do so.

-Granville Island is surrounded by parks and if you like float homes, there is a colourful float home village right beside where the public market is.
+Granville Island is surrounded by parks and if you like float homes, there is a colorful float home village right beside where the public market is.

-Don’t miss the blueberry and white chocolate bread from Terra Breads and get fish and chips for lunch from Go Fish – the best fish and chips in Vancouver.
+Don’t miss the blueberry and white chocolate bread from Terra Breads, grab a flight and maybe do a tour at Granville Island Brewing, and get fish and chips for lunch from Go Fish – the best fish and chips in Vancouver.
 It’s just a short walk along the coast from the market.

-Vibrant and eclectic, the fast gentrifying suburb of Mount Pleasant is one of my favourite places to do a little brewery hopping, and it’s a great spot for dinner too.
+Vibrant and eclectic, the suburb of Mount Pleasant is one of my favorite places to do a little brewery hopping, and it’s a great spot for dinner too.

 I am a massive craft beer fan and I especially love the inventiveness of the brews in Vancouver.
 With a lot of the breweries located in East Van/Mount Pleasant, you can put together a bit of a brewery hop, sampling the wares at some of the best.

-My favourites around this area are Brassneck, 33 Acres, Red Truck Beer Company, R&B Brewing Co., Main Street Brewing Company and Electric Bicycle Brewing.
+My favorites around this area are Brassneck, 33 Acres, Red Truck Beer Company, R&B Brewing Co., Main Street Brewing Company, and Electric Bicycle Brewing.

-Grab Mexican at El Camino’s, inventive donuts at Cartems, awesome diner fare at Lucy’s Eastside Diner, or Thai food at Bob Love’s Thai.
+Grab Mexican at El Camino’s, inventive donuts at Cartems, awesome diner fare at Lucy’s Eastside Diner, Vietnamese from Anh and Chi, fish and chips from The Fish Counter, or Thai food at Bob Likes Thai Food.

 There is always a buzz in Mount Pleasant and it is infectious.